RysteQ/Internet-Safety/README.md

 * Gender
 * Sexual orientation

-There are way more things that you should not share with anyone but I think you get the point, with that said it's not the end of the world if you share some personal information to other people but avoid it as much as you can.
+There are way more things that you should not share with anyone but I think you get the point, with that said it's not the end of the world if you share some of your personal information but avoid it as much as you can.

 ### Rule number five: Do not make people angry